Monselice: Culture

 A lively market is held every Monday in the town's main streets.

-An important fair is traditionally held every year around November 1 (All Saints Day - saint patron day for the town).
-Attractions include a food and general market, local food stands, fun park, exhibits.
+An important fair is traditionally held every year around 1 November (All Saints Day - saint patron day for the town).
+Attractions include a food and general market, local food stands, a fun park, and exhibits.

 Started in recent years, the "Palio di Monselice" tournament has become a primary attraction.
 The Palio is held every year in September.
 It is modeled after medieval horse tournaments and it includes several other competitions: archery, chess tournament (also in the form of human chess), musicians tournament (with tambourines and "chiarine"), flag-flyers, millstone challenge and the parade of nine "contrade" in period costume.

 Transportation

 Monselice is well connected to the major towns of Padua, Venice and Bologna.

 Monselice railway station is on the Venice-Padua-Bologna-Florence line, between Padua (North) and Bologna (South).
 A secondary railway line connects Monselice to the town of Mantua in Lombardy.

 The nearest airports are Marco Polo, Venice (VCE), 60 km away, and Marconi, Bologna (BLQ), 100 km.